 Magpul AR-10 .308 M3 PMAG

-The Magpul AR-10 .308 M3 PMAG is one of the most popular choices for an AR-10 magazine.
-In fact, if anything Magpul is the most common choice for an AR-platform magazine in general amongst the American shooting public.
-Beyond magazines, Magpul also manufacturers many other parts and accessories for the AR platform as well.
+If anything, Magpul is the most common choice for an AR-platform magazine amongst the American shooting public.
+Beyond magazines, Magpul also manufactures many other parts and accessories for the AR platform.
 In other words, they are a very reputable and trustworthy brand.

-The Magpul M3 PMAG is built out of a very durable and lightweight polymer, and with the exception of the stainless steel spring that supports the quality follower.
+The Magpul M3 PMAG is built from a durable and lightweight polymer, except for the stainless steel spring that supports the quality follower.
 Some additions of the PMAG also come with a window installed so you can quickly see how many rounds are loaded into your magazine.

-Overall, if you are looking for a lightweight and yet strong polymer magazine, the Magpul PMAG is one of your best choices.
-Widely available and easily affordable, you would be wise to have at least a few PMAGs in your AR-10 magazine collection.
+If you are looking for a lightweight yet strong polymer magazine, the Magpul PMAG is one of your best choices.
+Widely available and easily affordable, you should have at least a few PMAGs in your AR-10 magazine collection.

 - Easy to disassemble